Expanded story discussed and mentioned in: “Striking Eight Bells: A Vietnam Memoir.”

 Newport News swung hard to the starboard to unmask the battery and commence firing.
 Within minutes, the contact appeared to be on fire.
 CIC then informed the bridge of two additional patrol boats 16,000 yards dead ahead.
 Newport News came hard port to bring its guns to bear on the new targets—a heading that now put the ship on a collision course with the shoals of Ile de Norway.

 The zigzagging approach of the patrol boats combined with darkness and the confusing effect of the cruiser’s own fire made it difficult for the 21,000-ton ship to sink these tiny targets.
 When a call came in from Providence about a possible fourth contact, Holloway told Zartman that he was going to call in air support.
 Hollway went to the UHF radio handset on the bulkhead of the Newport News’ pilothouse.
 He pulled the handset from its cradle, punched the power button, and hit the guard channel switch.
 Now every operational Navy unit within a twenty-mile radius would hear his transmission in the blind: “Attention any Seventh Fleet aircraft in the vicinity of Haiphong,” Holloway announced on a special UHF Navy frequency reserved for such emergencies, “This is Blackbeard (Seventh Fleet Commanders’ personal call sign) himself aboard USS Newport News with a shore bombardment force in Haiphong Harbor.
-We are engaged with several surface units and need illumination to sort things out.
+We are engaged with several enemy surface units and need illumination to sort things out.
 Any aircraft in the area give me a call on guard.
 What we really need are high-power flares.
 Blackbeard out.”

-Following the engagement, Newport News rendezvoused with Providence and Robison and steamed southward along Vietnam’s coastline to the area of Quang Tri Province to provide Army of the Republic of Vietnam (ARVN) troops with naval gunfire support…If you would like to read about my journey from the Midwest to serving on board a Gearing class destroyer in Vietnam as recounted in my book “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.
+Following the engagement, Newport News rendezvoused with Providence and Robison and steamed southward along Vietnam’s coastline to the area of Quang Tri Province to provide Army of the Republic of Vietnam (ARVN) troops with naval gunfire support……If you would like to read more stories from my book “Striking Eight Bells,” use one of these links to booksellers: Amazon.com: Books, Barnes and Noble Booksellers, BAM –Books A Million and Smashword.com eBooks.

 If you would like to purchase a copy signed by the author, George Trowbridge, with a “Striking Eight Bells” bookmark use this link: “Get a signed copy.”